TritonDataCenter/rfd/rfd/0026/README.md

 ##### RollbackToVolumeSnapshot POST /volumes/id/rollbacktosnapshot (Snapshot milestone)

-Note that rolling back a NFS shared volume to a given snapshot requires its underlying storage VM to be stopped and restarted.
+Note that rolling back a NFS shared volume to a given snapshot requires its underlying storage VM to be stopped and restarted, making the storage provided by that volume unavailable for some time.

 ###### Input